Top Reasons Why Brian’s Skyline (Nissan R34 GT-R) is a Supercar

 For many years, fans of the iconic franchise believed that the Nissan Skyline R34 GT-R belonged to actor Paul Walker in real life.
 Well, this was not the case.

 Lieberman, the technical advisor on the movie, loves to have the best of the best.
 So he invested his money accordingly.
-The car enthusiast paid $78,000 for the Skyline in 2001.
+The craig lieberman skyline was bought $78,000 for the Skyline in 2001.
+Interestingly, he made a huge investment even before the movie studio gave the green light for the sequel.

 2. Four Skylines were used in 2 Fast 2 Furious